ikamal7/ikamal7/README.md

 - 💬 Ask me about **WordPress**

-- 🔧 Tools - **VSCode, Insomnia, Beekeper Studio, Markdown Editors, Local by Flywheel, Docker and the Mighty Terminal with Oh MyZSH and PowerLevel 10K on Mac**.
+- 🔧 Tools - **VSCode, Insomnia, Markdown Editors, Valet, Local by Flywheel, Docker and the Mighty Terminal with Oh MyZSH and PowerLevel 10K on Mac**.

 - 📧 How to reach me **hi [at] kamalhosen.me**